Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzVmssConfig.md

 ### -NetworkInterfaceConfiguration
 Specifies the network profile object that contains the networking properties for the VMSS configuration.
-You can use the **Add-AzureRmVmssNetworkInterfaceConfiguration** cmdlet to add this object.
+You can use the **Add-AzVmssNetworkInterfaceConfiguration** cmdlet to add this object.

 ```yaml
 Type: Microsoft.Azure.Management.Compute.Models.VirtualMachineScaleSetNetworkConfiguration[]